Peter S. Plumb

 Seeking an opportunity to deepen relationship with clients, be more inventive, and better align his values with his work, Peter co-founded Murray Plumb & Murray in 1973.
 The idea of leading a mid-sized, agile, and transparent firm attracted him – and today he is known as a fiercely loyal member of Murray Plumb & Murray.

-Peter’s practice areas focus on advice and counsel to small businesses, creditors, and debtors involved in financing and restructuring.
+Peter’s practice areas focus on advice and counsel to small businesses.
 He also offers extensive experience in succession planning for small businesses and family held real estate, as well as estate planning and trust administration.

 Never one to settle, Peter has spent the past several years building a mediation practice in his practice areas.
 He has earned Certification in Mediation from CDR Associates in Boulder, Colorado (one of the preeminent national and international training centers for dispute resolution), and further certification in Mediation of Civil and Commercial Disputes in Maine.
 He is a member of the Maine Superior Court Alternative Dispute Resolution Panel.